Unboxed-Software/solana-course/content/token-program.md

 - `owner` the account of the owner of the new token account
 - `keypair` this is an optional parameter for specifying the new token account address.
 If no keypair is provided, the `createAccount` function defaults to a derivation from the associated `mint` and `owner` accounts.

-Please note that this `createAccount` function is different from the `createAccount` function shown we used when manually creating the Token Mint transaction.
-Previously we used the `createAccount` function on `SystemProgram` that returns the instruction for creating all accounts.
-This `createAccount` function is a helper function in the `spl-token` library that actually submits the transaction to create a Token Account.
+Please note that this `createAccount` function is different from the `createAccount` function shown above when we looked under the hood of the `createMint` function.
+Previously we used the `createAccount` function on `SystemProgram` to return the instruction for creating all accounts.
+The `createAccount` function here is a helper function in the `spl-token` library that submits a transaction with two instructions.
+The first creates the account and the second initializes the account as a Token Account.

 Like with creating a Token Mint, if we needed to build the transaction for `createAccount` manually we could duplicate what the function is doing under the hood:
 1. Use `getMint` to retrieve the data associated with the `mint`